 IT-specialists almost unanimously agree that it’s better to start with an MVP than to build a full-featured product at once.
 MVPs do not have any complex things that take months to develop.
 You have a simple working product you can launch right away.
 The minimum viable product pricing starts from about $10,000.

 If your MVP proved to be successful and you have your first users, you add the desired features and release the first product's version.
 It’s not perfect yet.
 But that’s ok.
 The product will gradually become more sophisticated.
 And you can improve it according to the user needs.
-The price for this kind of minimum viable product price may start from $40,000.
+So, how much does an MVP cost?
+The price for this kind of minimum viable product may start from $40,000.

 Here we come to one of the most crucial points.
 What technology or platform to choose?
 You should bear in mind that different technologies are used for different purposes.
 For example, for Android mobile app you would mostly use Java or Kotlin.
 For iOS – Objective-C or Swift.
 For e-commerce projects, one might opt for Magenta.
 If your project requires Data Science – select Python.